gitter-badger/hibbitts-design-org/pages/blog/2015-12-18-flipped-lms-using-an-open-and-collaborative-platform/post.md

 ---
-title: 'Flipped-LMS Approach Using an Open and Collaborative Platform'
+title: 'Flipped-LMS Approach Using an Open and Collaborative Web Platform'
 slug: flipped-lms-using-an-open-and-collaborative-platform
 date: '18-12-2015 00:00'
 published: true